-- 6.1 The specified form of declaration referred to at paragraph 12.5 of this Constitution regarding the declaration to stand for election as an Elected Governor shall be as set out on the nomination paper referred to in the Model Rules for Elections at Annex 4 and shall state as follows: - "I declare that I am resident at the address detailed in Section 1 of this form.
+6.1 The specified form of declaration referred to at paragraph 12.5 of this Constitution regarding the declaration to stand for election as an Elected Governor shall be as set out on the nomination paper referred to in the Model Rules for Elections at Annex 4 and shall state as follows:

+"I declare that I am resident at the address detailed in Section 1 of this form.
 I declare that to the best of my knowledge I am eligible to stand for election to the Council of Governors for the seat named in Section 2 of this form.
 I declare that to the best of my knowledge I am not de-barred from standing for election by any of the provisions detailed at Section 3 of this form.
-I declare that I have stated details of any of my political membership and any financial interests I have in the Applicant Trust or (as the case may be) the Trust at Section 4 of this form.
-I understand that if any of these declarations are later found to be false I will if elected lose my seat on the Council of Governors and may also have my membership withdrawn". - 6.2 The specified form of declaration referred to at paragraph 12.5 of this Constitution regarding the declaration to vote in elections for Public Governors will be as set out in Rule 21 of the Model Rules for Elections.
+I declare that I have stated details of any of my political membership and any financial interests I have in the Trust at Section 4 of this form.
+I understand that if any of these declarations are later found to be false I will if elected lose my seat on the Council of Governors and may also have my membership withdrawn".

+Royal United Hospitals Bath

+NHS Foundation Trust

+The specified form of declaration referred to at paragraph 12.5 of this Constitution regarding the declaration to vote in elections for Public Governors will be as set out in Rule 21 of the Model Rules for Elections.
+6.2